BetterBites - Healthy Recipe Mobile App and Responsive Web Design

 Understanding the Users

-I conducted in-person interviews with 5 participants to explore their cooking habits, nutritional focus, and motivations when sourcing healthy recipes—gathering insights into their behaviours, desires, and challenges when preparing meals for themselves or their families.
+I conducted in-person interviews with 5 participants (aged between 18 - 60 who cooked for themselves and/for others) to explore their cooking habits, nutritional focus, and motivations when sourcing healthy recipes—gathering insights into their behaviours, desires, and challenges when preparing meals for themselves or their families.

 After the interviews, I synthesized the findings through empathy mapping—capturing participants’ thoughts, feelings, and actions—and used affinity mapping to identify common pain points related to finding, preparing, and cooking healthy meals via existing recipe platforms.